Zenith Model 12-S-471 Console Radio (1940)

 Most of the cabinet was in decent shape, with small nicks and scratches here and there.
 The top had some discoloration and flaking, probably from flowerpots.

-In the previous photo, the chassis had been removed and placed on top of the cabinet.
+In the first photo, the chassis had been removed and placed on top of the cabinet.
 I don't always remove a radio's chassis for transport, but this set required careful treatment.
 The chassis is mounted on springs, normally held in tension by large mounting screws through the support shelf.
 Somebody had removed and lost the mounting screws, allowing the chassis to bounce on its springs like a rocking horse!
-Had I not removed the chassis, the dial might have pounded the fragile dial glass into smithereens by the time I got home.
+Had I not removed the chassis, the dial might have smashed the dial glass by the time I got home.

-The next photo gives a close-up view of the chassis, complete with a thick layer of vintage dust.
+The next photo shows the chassis as found, complete with a thick layer of vintage dust.

-The owner stated that this radio had played beautifully until one day he saw "a lot of sparks in back."
+The owner said that the radio had played beautifully until one day he saw "a lot of sparks in back."
 He quickly unplugged the radio and had not tried it again.
 Looking at the rear, I saw that the power cord had frayed down to bare wire where it entered the chassis, causing a short circuit.

 Putting on a dour expression, I explained to the owner that virtually all 50-year old radios require a thorough overhaul, and that a radio of this complexity might take many hours to rebuild.
 I also pointed out various dents and scratches on the cabinet, as well as a couple of chipped pushbuttons.
 By the time I was done, the price had been cut in half!
 We made a deal and I brought my prize home.